The benefits of meditation for anxiety are endless

 Meditation can also be as simple and informal as sitting in quiet for a set amount of time each day.
 This is my personal favorite.
 I sit in silence and have a conversation with my Higher Power or repeat the “Third Step Prayer” over and over like a mantra.
 The key is to be consistent.
 I find it very freeing.
 But you don’t have to have a mantra or a conversation.

-Since meditation is about breathing, the simplest way to meditate is to sit still, close your eyes and breathe in through your nose for three counts, hold your breath for three counts and breath out through your nose for three counts.
+Since meditation is about breathing, the simplest way to meditate is to sit still, close your eyes and breathe in through your nose for three counts, hold your breath for three counts, and breathe out through your nose for three counts.
 You can slow your breathing down even more.
 Deep breathing is also a powerful way to combat anxiety by resetting our brain chemistry.

 Use guided meditations to learn and practice